IDAES/idaes-pse/docs/explanations/components/property_package/general/generic_definition.rst

 Alternatively, the IDAES Generic Property Package Framework supports defining classes derived from the IDAES `GenericParameterData` with methods for defining configuration options and parameters.

-Users can define two methods which are called automatically when an instance of the property package is created:
+Users can define two methods that are called automatically when an instance of the property package is created:

 1. `configure`, which defines the users selection of sub-models, and
 2. `parameters`, which defines the parameters necessary for the selected property methods.